-Why has Jordan cancelled Biden visit after Israel bombing of Gaza hospital?
+Why has Jordan cancelled Biden visit after bombing of Gaza hospital?

 Jordan has long had a complex working relationship with Israel.
 The crisis in Gaza is stressing it — especially after the bombing of Al-Ahli Arab Hospital.